Rock gardens are an amazing way to build texture and depth into your backyard. Find 32 awe inspiring rock garden ideas and designs to play with!

 A garden does not need many rocks to attain natural texture.
 A few well placed stones of the right size can do the trick.

 There is no rule on the size of rocks you can use.
 There is also no rule on the variation of rock sizes in one garden.
 Here we see many small stones and a few very large stones.
+This rock garden also seems to emphasize coniferous plant species!

 If you let moss grow you may not even be able to see the stones.
 This picture shows rocks lining a stone stairway.
 The rocks are coated in moss nearly to the point of disappearing.

 You don’t have to go big to have a lovely stone garden.
-This is a small stone garden with a few tiny plants.
+This is a small stone garden with a few tiny succulents.
 The tiny pebbles still make a great bed for this dainty garden.

 A small stone feature can make a great addition to a garden.
 This small stone fountain brings the appeal that rocks can add to your garden without taking up much space.
 Learn more here.